Required Protective Equipment

 - Mouth guards help reduce neurologic injury by acting as shock absorbers between the upper and lower jaws.
-This helps protect the athlete from concussion.”
+This helps protect the athlete from concussion.

 The first two options are certainly better than nothing, but they are often ill-fitting, uncomfortable, and lacking in beneficial protection.
-Custom mouth guards are designed to provide exact fit and cover each tooth as they are made from an impression mold at your dentist’s office.
+Custom mouth guards are designed to provide an exact fit and cover each tooth as they are made from an impression mold at your dentist’s office.

-In fact, research from the Academy of General Dentistry (as featured in Science Daily) shows‚ high school football players wearing store-bought, over-the-counter mouthguards were more than twice as likely to suffer mild traumatic brain injuries/concussions than those wearing custom-made, properly fitted mouth guards.
+In fact, research from the Academy of General Dentistry (as featured in Science Daily) shows‚ high school football players wearing store-bought, over-the-counter mouth guards were more than twice as likely to suffer mild traumatic brain injuries/concussions than those wearing custom-made, properly fitted mouth guards.

-Some Smiles Dental offices are able to take impressions and have a custom mouth guard created for your child.
+Some Smiles Dental offices are able to take impressions and have a custom mouthguard created for your child.
 Talk to one of our office team members at the location nearest you to find out what we can do to help protect your child!

-The American Dental Association, “recommends the use of a mouth guard for 29 sports/exercise activities.
+The American Dental Association, ‚Recommends the use of a mouth guard for 29 sports/exercise activities.
 These include acrobatics, basketball, boxing, discus throwing, gymnastics, handball, martial arts, racquetball, rugby, shot putting, skateboarding, skiing, skydiving, soccer, squash, surfing, volleyball, water polo, weightlifting, and wrestling.
 (Rondon).

-Academy of General Dentistry.
-“Custom-made mouthguards reduce athletes’ risk of concussion, study shows.”
+- Academy of General Dentistry.
+Custom-made mouthguards reduce athletes’ risk of concussion, a study shows.
 ScienceDaily.
 ScienceDaily, 1 May 2014. www.sciencedaily.com/releases/2014/05/140501101133.htm.
 Accessed 12 August 2014

-Nayda Rondon.
-“Mouth Guards: Types and Advantages.”
+- Nayda Rondon. ‚ Mouth Guards: Types and Advantages.
 Available at http://www.yourdentistryguide.com/mouth-guards/.
 Accessed 8 August 2014.

-- Peter D. Vastardis, DMD.
-“Athletic Mouthguards: Indications, Types, and Benefits.”
+- Peter D. Vastardis, DMD. ‚ Athletic Mouthguards: Indications, Types, and Benefits.
 30 November 2005.
 Available at http://www.dentistrytoday.com/sports-dentistry/357-athletic-mouthguards-indications-types-and-benefits.
 Accessed 8 August 2014.